DisciplesofLove/JOY-SOVEREIGN-COIN-JSC-/docs/FEES.md

 ## Feeless inference routing

 When proof-of-inference is enabled, JOY integrates with IOTA, Solana and Polygon Supernet.
 Inference results can be routed through these networks, allowing the JOY chain to subsidize transaction costs from partner networks and operate without native fees.
+The routing logic is defined in `src/cryptonote_basic/inference_router.cpp` and currently acts as a placeholder for future integrations.